chaoyali/parallel/README.md

 ## How to Import it

-We generate .aar file in ["this address"](https://github.com/chaoyali/parallel/tree/master/neoncore/aar).
+We generate .aar file in [this address](https://github.com/chaoyali/parallel/tree/master/neoncore/aar).

 You can simple download it and imported it into Android Studio project.
 You can use it according to the documents.
 It can also be used in non-NEON device because it can make use of serial C code if the NEON code is unavailable.